 The Partnership executes trades on the Indian exchange and, therefore, may be subject to taxes levied in that country.
-The investments in common stock traded on the Indian exchange are subject to short-term capital gains tax at 15% and no long-term capital gains tax.
-The Partnership intends to hold the Indian securities for the long-term.
+The investments in common stock traded on the Indian exchange are subject to short-term capital gains tax at 15% and, effective April 1, 2018, long-term capital gain tax at 10%.
+Prior to April 1, 2018 long-term capital gains were not subject to tax.
+The Fund intends to hold the Indian securities for the long-term.
 For countries with double taxation treaties, the treaty rate prevails only if it is more favorable than the standard rate.
-As of December 31, 2017, \$0 was accrued for these taxes.
+As of December 31, 2018, \$0 was accrued for these taxes.